vterra-open/Vterra/ROADMAP.md

 Display a visible, scrollable transcript of the conversation as it unfolds, and allow the visitor to download the full transcript at the end of the session.
 The transcript should capture both visitor input and agent responses with timestamps.

-**Scope:** Both live avatar agents.
+**Scope:** All live avatar agents.
 Transcript panel should be collapsible so it does not compete with the avatar interface.
 Download format: PDF or plain text.

 ---